 - Dr. Alak Patra (Degree conferred 2018).
 Identification and mitigation of interfacial delamination in sandwich structures.
-Currently – Associate Professor in SRM University, Chennai.
+Currently – Senior Lecturer, University of Technology, Papua New Guinea.

 - Dr. Anupam Neogi (Degree conferred 2018).
 Materials under extreme conditions: An atomistic study of shock compression.
-Currently – PostDoc student in Interdisciplinary Centre for Advanced Materials Simulation, Ruhr University, Bochum, Germany (after postdoc at University of Rochester, USA)
+Currently – R&D Engineer, ANSYS (after postdoc at University of Rochester, USA followed by postdoc at Interdisciplinary Centre for Advanced Materials Simulation, Ruhr University, Bochum, Germany)

 - Dr. Prodip Sarkar (Degree conferred 2020).
 Structure property relationship of cement constituents under various loading conditions: An Atomistic approach.
-Currently – joining PostDoc position in Spain soon.
+Currently – PostDoc at University of Basque Country, Spain.

 - Dr. Sutapa Deb (Degree conferred 2021).
 Fiber reinforced Cementitious composite materials.
 Currently – PostDoc student at Indian Institute of Technology, Chennai.